Vermintide-Mod-Framework/Vermintide-Mod-Builder/README.md

 Gulp is like make only in javascript and for web development.
 Why is it used for this then?
 Because that's what I know.

+This script works for both Vermintide 1 and 2.

 ### Installation

 1. [Node.js](https://nodejs.org/en/) must be installed.